The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ### Curing Waltz:

-I used this during the Doll damage to help recover some HP for me and my Dance Partner (BLM/SMN) who would feed their Doll 4th so we both took a little extra damage during Dolls compared to the other DPS (melee) who fed early.
+I used this during the Doll damage to help recover some HP for me and my Dance Partner (BLM/SMN) who would feed their Doll fourth so we both took a little extra damage during Dolls compared to the other DPS (melee) who fed early.

 If using Curing Waltz during the Dolls as mentioned, it will be up in time to use again at the end of the Living Liquid phase before Limit Cut as everyone gathers near the middle waiting for Hawk Blasters to help top everyone off coming out of that phase.